mzchen14/algolia-movies/SampleAnswers.md

 Hi Leo,

 It is great to hear you’re interested in integrating Algolia!
 Here at Algolia, we provide an end-to-end solution and hope to make the implementation process as quick and seamless as possible.
 Integrating Algolia should take a minimal amount of work for you.
-From a high level the process will be as follows:
+From a high level, the process will be as follows:

 1. Prepare and send your data to Algolia
 2. Configure relevance for the search experience